Flight cancellations happen a lot.

 In both situations you may be entitled to compensation.

 If you are unsure whether you are eligible for compensation or not, fill in our claim form, upload your boarding pass or ticket, and we'll take it from there.

-Don’t worry, if we find out that you aren’t eligible for compensation, it will cost you nothing.
+If we find out that you aren’t eligible for compensation, it will cost you nothing.

 If you want to learn more about flight cancellation compensation (and not only), you can read EU flight compensation regulation 261/2004 (EC 261).
-But be prepared that it’s gonna be a long read.
-And not an easy one.
+But be prepared that it’s gonna be a long read, and not an easy one.

 Can you claim compensation for cancelled flight?

 If your flight falls under the above mentioned description - yes.

 But you still have to file a claim.

 If you do nothing, in 99% of situations you'll get nothing.

 But how much can you claim?